raisely/base/README.md

 Use `@include columns($columns)` to specify the number of columns your element should take.

-`Base` and other breakpoint (mobile, tablet, etc) styles are automatically generated based on your grid settings.
+`Base` and other breakpointx (mobile, tablet, etc) styles are automatically generated based on your grid settings.

 ```scss